Sattva-108/AdiBags/README.md

 ## Download & Installation

 1. If you already have `AdiBags` from another Author, in your `Interface/Addons` folder, i highly suggest you DELETE it.
 To avoid bugs.
-2. [Download](https://github.com/Sattva-108/AdiBags-WoTLK-3.3.5/archive/refs/heads/main.zip) zip via green `"Code"` button on top.
+2. [Download](https://github.com/Sattva-108/AdiBags-WoTLK-3.3.5/archive/refs/heads/main.zip) zip via green `Code` button on top.
-3. Copy the `"Adibags` folder within the "AdiBags-WoTLK-3.3.5-main" folder inside the .zip to `"\Interface\AddOns\"`.
+3. Copy the `Adibags` folder within the "AdiBags-WoTLK-3.3.5-main" folder inside the .zip to `"\Interface\AddOns\"`.
 4. Replace/overwrite any existing files when copying.